-- No business shall be dealt with at any general meeting unless a quorum is present; the quorum for a general meeting shall (subject to article 47) be 10 individuals or 1/3 of membership entitled to vote (each being a member or a proxy for a member) whichever is the lesser. - A quorum shall not be deemed to be present at any general meeting unless the members present or represented by proxy at the meeting form a majority of the members present or represented by proxy at the meeting. - If a quorum is not present within 15 minutes after the time at which a general meeting was due to commence or if, during a meeting, a quorum ceases to be present the meeting shall stand adjourned to such time and place as may be fixed by the chairperson of the meeting. - The chair of the company shall (if present and willing to act as chairperson) preside as chairperson of each general meeting; if the chair is not present and willing to act as chairperson within 15 minutes after the time at which the meeting was due

-- to commence, the directors present at the meeting shall elect from among themselves the person who will act as chairperson of that meeting. - The chairperson of a general meeting may, with the consent of the meeting, adjourn the meeting to such date, time and place as the chairperson may determine. - Every member shall have one vote, which (whether on a show of hands or on a secret ballot) may be given either personally or by proxy. - Any member who wishes to appoint a proxy to vote on their behalf at any meeting (or adjourned meeting): - (a) shall lodge with the company, at the company's registered office, a written instrument of proxy (in such form as the directors require), signed by them; or - (b) shall send by electronic means to the company, at such electronic address as may have been notified to the members by the company for that purpose, an instrument of proxy (in such form as the directors require);

-providing (in either case), the instrument of proxy is received by the company at the relevant address not less than 48 hours before the time for holding the meeting (or, as the case may be, adjourned meeting).
-For the avoidance of doubt, a proxy appointed under this article 52 must be an existing member of the company.
+- No business shall be dealt with at any general meeting unless a quorum is present; the quorum for a general meeting shall be 10 individuals or 1/3 of membership entitled to vote (each being a member or a proxy for a member) whichever is the lesser. - If a quorum is not present within 15 minutes after the time at which a general meeting was due to commence or if, during a meeting, a quorum ceases to be present the meeting shall stand adjourned to such time and place as may be fixed by the chairperson of the meeting. - The chair of the company shall (if present and willing to act as chairperson) preside as chairperson of each general meeting; if the chair is not present and willing to act as chairperson within 15 minutes after the time at which the meeting was due to commence, the directors present at the meeting shall elect from among themselves the person who will act as chairperson of that meeting. - The chairperson of a general meeting may, with the consent of the meeting, adjourn the meeting to such date, time and place as the chairperson may determine. - Every member shall have one vote, which (whether on a show of hands or on a secret ballot) may be given either personally or by proxy. - Any member who wishes to appoint a proxy to vote on their behalf at any meeting (or adjourned meeting): - shall lodge with the company, at the company's registered office, a written instrument of proxy (in such form as the directors require), signed by them; or providing (in either case), the instrument of proxy is received by the company at the relevant address not less than 48 hours before the time for holding the meeting (or, as the case may be, adjourned meeting).
+For the avoidance of doubt, a proxy appointed under this article 50 must be an existing member of the company.